TRUMPF-IoT/OpcUaMachineTools/Examples/NetCore/readme.md

 ### Examples

 Run an example by uncommenting in Program.cs.
-The examples can be run in conjunction with the Trumpf Python Demo Server.
+The examples can be run in conjunction with the TRUMPF Python Demo Server.

 **AlarmsExample**

 Shows how to consume Alarms and Conditions and how to determine the currently pending alarms.

 **ComplexTypeExample**

 Shows how to read items with complex data types using the complex type system.